Style Guide For Family Photos in Phoenix

 These are photos that you’re going to want to display proudly to your family and friends.
 This is a great opportunity to wear some of your more stylish outfits.
 This doesn’t mean you have to wear a tux and ballgown, but think about leaving the jeans and t-shirts at home.
 Instead, opt for some comfortable khakis, button down shirt, spring dress, etc. Not happy with what’s in your closet?
 It’s a great excuse to go shopping!
 Take a quick trip to Target or another store and see what the new styles are.

 Coordinate (and Don’t) Outfits

 This doesn’t mean everyone has to match 100% with khaki pants/jeans and a white/pastel shirt.
-It can be tempting to match everyone in identical outfits but I discourage this because it can make the final images look a little “stiff”.
+While it may sound like a good idea, and even be a little tempting to match everyone in identical outfits, I often recommend not doing this because it can affect the final outcome, and not be what you want.
 It’s best to complement each other’s outfits by choosing colors that work well together.
 If everyone is wearing the same color, people will tend to blend in together and there won’t be too much “pop” to your photos.

 When using texture, choose different ones that will give photos some interest.
 This can include options such as lace, corduroy, denim, etc.